 In our environment, where AlwaysON Availability Groups were set up on Windows Server 2016 and SQL Server 2016, we came across an interesting problem when windows team is applying Patching to Windows Server

-When operating system patching is in progress and we’re working on AG failover and failback, I found an intriguing scenario.
-I was unable to view the AG dashboard healthy for one of the nodes after running some network loss situations.
-I noticed that SQL is up and running, but the Availability Groups are in the Resolving State.
-I quickly checked WSFC and noticed that one of the nodes is reporting an error and is not operational.
-So, I tried to get my cluster node back online as soon as possible using the typical method, but it didn’t work.
-A cursory examination of the cluster, A brief glance at the cluster event log revealed the following error message:
+I came into an exciting circumstance where operating system patching is ongoing and we are working on AG failover and failback.
+After experiencing some network disruption, I was unable to observe the AG dashboard healthy for one of the nodes.
+Despite the fact that the Availability Groups are in the Resolving State, I noticed that SQL is operational.
+I instantly glanced at WSFC and saw that one of the nodes is not functioning and is reporting an error.
+So, I made an attempt to quickly get my cluster node back online using the standard technique, but it was unsuccessful.
+A quick review of the cluster, The cluster event log contained the following error notice, which was quickly identified:

-What would happen to my availability group if the node does not automatically join the cluster till 02:03:26 in my case?
-The quarantined cluster node, as shown in the screenshot below, indicates an availability replica disconnected and a synchronization issue.
+What would happen to my availability group if the node in my case didn’t join the cluster automatically till 02:03:26?
+The quarantined cluster node, as seen in the WSFC, signifies a synchronization problem as well as a detached availability replica.

-SQL Server is waiting for the cluster node to join the WSFC and start.
-In summary, the quarantined node is operational, hence the availability health condition will remain unchanged.
-As a result of the problem, the node will join the cluster automatically, which may be a good thing until the linked issue on the affected cluster node is resolved.
-Fortunately, according to the Microsoft whitepaper, we will not have to wait for the quarantined period to end.
+SQL Server is awaiting the cluster node’s WSFC startup and membership.
+In conclusion, the isolated node is up and running, hence the availability health state won’t change.
+Due to the issue, the node will automatically join the cluster, which can be advantageous until the related problem on the impacted cluster node is fixed.
+Thankfully, the Microsoft whitepaper indicates that we won’t need to wait for the quarantine period to end.